kehers/kehers.github.com/_posts/2020-02-18-mining-my-mailbox-for-top-email-service-providers.markdown

 - spmta.com is for [Sparkpost](http://sparkpost.com/).
 - marketo.org is for [Marketo.com](http://marketo.com/), currently owned by Adobe.
 Provides marketing email service.
 - Interesting to see [Intercom](http://intercom.com/) there.
 It's amazing the number of products using Intercom for customer engagement.
 - mailgun.net and mailgun.org belong to [Mailgun](http://mailgun.com/), obviously.
 Mailgun also recently acquired [Mailjet](http://mailjet.com/).
-Mailjet provides both marketing and transactional email service.
+Mailjet provides both marketing and transactional email services.
 It will take more deep-diving into the headers (or content) to figure if the mail was sent as a marketing or transactional email.
-- [Sendgrid](http://sendgrid.com/), also like Mailjet, offers both marketing and transactional email service.
+- [Sendgrid](http://sendgrid.com/), also like Mailjet, offers both marketing and transactional email services.
 It’s the most used from my experiment but it’s hard to know what fraction of that is marketing and what other is transactional.
 PS: they were recently acquired by Twilio.

 ### Conclusion
 I merged the same providers for a more accurate chart.